-A tool set is great if you’re a very handy person, but it might be even better if you’re not.
 If you’ve ever walked into a hardware store sure of what you needed but totally unsure of what it was called or where to find it, tool sets are for you.
 Their all-in-one nature eliminates the need to try to describe “that little bit thingy” to a hardware store employee in the hopes that he or she will just intuit what you need.
 Don’t get us wrong, hardware stores are still great places for specific equipment and helpful expertise, but tool sets make it easy to tackle most basic household jobs on your own.

-A good tool set typically has a carrying case that makes it easy to find everything you’re looking for, and it should include some essentials like a hammer, Allen wrenches (aka hex keys), and pliers.
+The best tool set typically has a carrying case that makes it easy to find everything you’re looking for, and it should include some essentials like a hammer, Allen wrenches (aka hex keys), and pliers.
 Even if you don’t find yourself using every single tool, you’ll be glad you have them if the need ever comes up.
 These kits won’t qualify you for a general contractor license, but they’ll definitely make you handier around the house.

 1. CARTMAN 148-Piece Tool Set

 Cons: Difficult to slot tools into their designated places.

-3. Apollo Precision Tools 39-Piece General Tool Set
+2. Apollo Precision Tools 39-Piece General Tool Set